-The ANU College of Engineering and Computer Science (CECS) undertakes basic and applied research in information and communications technologies, materials and manufacturing, formal methods and logic, machine learning and vision, robotics and energy systems.
-CECS comprises the Research Schools of Electrical, Energy and Materials Engineering; Aerospace, Mechanical and Environmental Engineering; Computer Science, and the 3Ai and Cyber Institutes.
+The ANU College of Engineering and Computer Science (CECS) comprises of the Research Schools of Engineering and Computer Science, and the 3Ai and Cyber Institutes.
+It offers undergraduate degrees in engineering, information technology and computer science along with masters and doctoral postgraduate programs.
+The College undertakes basic and applied research in information and communications technologies, materials and manufacturing, formal methods and logic, machine learning and vision, robotics and energy systems.